kaizendorks/dexa/README.md

 Add:
 - DONE allow stacks to define their "add" commands, by just adding a template folder inside `/add`.
 No need for any extra config or metadata in `dexa.js`.
 - DONE The command has to be run in a project folder previously initialized with `dx init`.
 Specific error is returned if not
-- automatically prompt user to install stack used in project if not currently installed locally.
+- DONE automatically prompt user to install stack used in project if not currently installed locally.
 In order to add a test, adding stacks from local folders should be implemented.

 Generate:
 - allow stacks to define their "generate" commands, by just adding a template folder inside `/generate`.
 No need for any extra config or metadata in `dexa.js`, all commands will take a `[name]` required argument as in `dx generate page my-new-page`.
 The command has to be run in a project folder previously initialized with `dx init`